 11. Dry Cleaning.

-Indoor air quality depends on the length and severity of winter in your particular area, the age, condition and size of your home, the number of family members, and how the indoor space is divided.
-Health-wise, improving the air quality of your home can help you and your family experience less respiratory concerns and feel better all year-long.
+Indoor air quality depends on the length and severity of winter in your particular area, the age, condition, and size of your home, the number of family members, and how the indoor space is divided.
+Health-wise, improving the air quality of your home can help you and your family experience fewer respiratory concerns and feel better all year-long.
 If you have concerns about indoor air quality, consult with a knowledgeable home air quality expert for more suggestions on how to turn the air quality in your home into a breath of clean air.

 References & Resources